Freetz/freetz/docs/wiki/10_Beginner/basic_questions.en.md

     are missing, maybe some options are not selected as avm intended.
   * Build kernel modules?<br>
      - If you dont know which module for a specific device is required, attach the device to a Linux PC to check it.
 Commands: `dmesg`, `lsusb`, `lsmod` etc
-     - Make sure the latest source code for your device is available at http://osp.avm.de/ and integrated into Freetz.
+     - Make sure the latest source code for your device is available at https://osp.avm.de/ and integrated into Freetz.
-       The source code for the flag ship model of your series (xx90) should be also available to create a "delta" patch.
 If not, you need to ask AVM: fritzbox_info@avm.de
-     - Then the module needs to be enabled with ```make kernel-menuconfig``` as "M(odule)".
-Use `/` to search.
+     - Now run `make menuconfig` and select your Fritzbox and Fritzos.
+Then the module needs to be enabled with `make kernel-menuconfig` as "M(odule)", use `/` to search.
      - If you dont want to do that every time, you could upload your changes in `make/linux/configs/freetz/` as a push-request.
-     - To copy the file to the image, selected it with ```make menuconfig``` or if not available add its names to `Kernel modules` -> `Own Modules`.
+     - To copy the file to the image, selected it with ```make menuconfig``` or if not available add its name(s) to `Kernel modules` -> `Own Modules`.
   * Execute files on storages?<br>
     Disabled by default since some time by AVM.
 To allow, select "Drop noexec for (external) storages" patch.